Daremonic/payswitch-docs/deploy-hyperswitch-on-aws/deploy-hyperswitch/standalone-control-center-deployment-for-prototyping.md

 ---
 description: >-
-  Use the standalone deployment script to deploy Hyperswitch control center on AWS quickly
+  Use the standalone deployment script to deploy PaySwitcher control center on AWS quickly
 ---

 # Standalone control center deployment for prototyping

 {% hint style="info" %}
-In this chapter, you will deploy Hyperswitch control center on AWS cloud.
+In this chapter, you will deploy PaySwitcher control center on AWS cloud.
 You can either try out a quick standalone deployment or a more scalable production ready setup
 {% endhint %}

 ***